Building Relationships in Parliament

 min read

 Navigating Parliament and establishing relationships can be a daunting prospect.
-Despite this, through effective tactics you can get the objectives of your organisation on the radar of Parliament.
+However, through effective tactics you can get the objectives of your organisation on the radar of Parliament.

 Relationships